 Sidebar: how can parents look at all the absurdly fat people around them and then give their kids enough calories in one meal to feed all of Kenya for a year?
 Eventually I imagine this problem will fix itself when parents are too fat to reach their children’s mouths to feed them.
 Natural selection.

-By the way, I have seen parents I respected and admired get outmaneuvered, and easily so, in a battle for desert.
+By the way, I have seen parents I respected and admired get outmaneuvered, and easily so, in a battle for dessert.
 Vis: pile of green beans.
 “Eat those green beans or you don’t get dessert.”
 Child picks at them and whines.
 “Okay, eat just five more and you can have desert.”
 In the end, of course, the kid gets all desert.
 I once knew of a kid who wanted ice cream for dinner, and when she didn’t get it, stormed out of the house and down the block.
 By the time mom wrangled her, they made nice by sharing ice cream for dinner.
 Mission accomplished, tantrum.

 If I had a little one, I hope I would be like the Soup Nazi: “No dessert for you!
 Come back in one year!”